jinkoso/jinko-mcp/README.md

 ## Tools

-### 1. create-session
+### 1. find-place

-Create a new booking session and normalize place for hotel search.
+Convert a user's location query into standardized place information with coordinates.

 **Parameters:**
-- `place`: Location where user wants to search for hotels (e.g., 'New York', 'Paris', 'Tokyo')
+- `query`: User's input for place search (e.g., 'New York', 'Paris', 'Tokyo')
-- `raw_request` (optional): Summary of user's requirements in free text
-- `language` (optional): The language used by user, following ISO 639 (e.g., 'en', 'fr', 'zh')
-- `currency` (optional): Currency code (e.g., 'EUR', 'USD')
-- `country_code` (optional): Country code (e.g., 'fr', 'us')

-This tool creates a new session with a unique conversation ID and normalizes the place input for hotel searches.
-It returns the selected place, alternative place suggestions, and available facilities for filtering hotels.
+- `language` (optional): Language for the place search, default: 'en'

+This tool is essential when you need latitude and longitude for hotel searches but only have a text description.
+It accepts city names, hotel names, landmarks, or other location identifiers and returns a list of matching places with their details and precise coordinates.

 ### 2. search-hotels

-Search for available hotels based on location, dates, and other criteria.
+Search for available hotels based on location coordinates and booking requirements.

 **Parameters:**
-- `place_id` (optional): Optional place ID to override the default selected place
+- `latitude`: Latitude of the location
+- `longitude`: Longitude of the location
 - `check_in_date`: Check-in date (YYYY-MM-DD), default: '2025-06-25'
 - `check_out_date`: Check-out date (YYYY-MM-DD), default: '2025-06-26'
 - `adults`: Number of adults, default: 2
 - `children`: Number of children, default: 0
 - `facilities` (optional): Facility IDs to filter hotels by, the IDs can be inferred with facilities resource

-The tool uses the place selected during session creation by default, but you can override it by providing a specific place_id from the alternative places.
+This tool returns a paginated list of hotels with their key details including name, address, star rating, price range, and available room types.
+Each hotel includes summary information about amenities and available rates.
+The results are limited to 50 hotels per request.

-### 3. get-hotel-details
+### 3. load-more-hotels

-Get detailed information about a specific hotel by ID.
+Retrieve additional hotel results from a previous search using the session_id.

 **Parameters:**
+- `session_id`: Session ID from a previous search-hotels or load-more-hotels response

+This tool continues pagination from a previous search-hotels request, returning the next batch of hotels with the same format and details as the original search.

+### 4. get-hotel-details

+Retrieve comprehensive details about a specific hotel identified by its ID.

+**Parameters:**
+- `session_id`: The session ID from a previous search
 - `hotel_id`: ID of the hotel to get details for

-This tool retrieves detailed information about a hotel found in the search results, including rooms, amenities, and policies.
+This tool provides more extensive information than what's available in search results, including complete descriptions, all available room types, detailed rate information, cancellation policies, and full amenity lists.

-### 4. book-hotel
+### 5. book-hotel

-Book a hotel by creating a quote and returning a payment link.
+Initiate a hotel booking process for a specific hotel and rate option.

 **Parameters:**
+- `session_id`: The session ID from a previous search
 - `hotel_id`: ID of the hotel to book
-- `rate_id`: ID of the room to book
+- `rate_id`: ID of the specific rate option the user has selected

 This tool creates a booking quote for the specified hotel and room, and returns a payment link for the user to complete the booking.

-## API Endpoints

-The server uses the following API endpoints from the Jinko Travel BFF:

-- `/api/v1/hotels/places/autocomplete`: Get place suggestions based on user input
-- `/api/v1/hotels/availability`: Search for available hotels
-- `/api/v1/hotels/{hotel_id}`: Get hotel details
-- `/api/v1/booking/quote/schedule`: Schedule a quote
-- `/api/v1/booking/quote/pull/{quote_id}`: Pull quote status and details
+### 6. get-facilities

+Retrieve a list of hotel facilities in the specified language.

+**Parameters:**
+- `language`: Language code for facility names (en, es, it, he, ar, de), default: 'en'

+This tool must be called before search-hotels whenever the user mentions specific hotel amenities or requirements.
+It returns facility IDs that must be used with the search-hotels tool's facilities parameter to properly filter hotels.

-## Facilities Data
+## Resources

-The server includes built-in facilities data to provide information about hotel amenities.
-This data is now directly embedded in the codebase as a constant in `const.ts`, making it more efficient and eliminating the need for external file loading.

-The facilities data includes translations in multiple languages:
+The standard server provides hotel facilities data as resources in multiple languages:

 - English (en)
 - Spanish (es)
 - Italian (it)